trimstray/the-practical-linux-hardening-guide/README.md

 A few simple rules for this project:

-- this guide is compliant with [OpenSCAP](https://www.open-scap.org/) (PCI-DSS)
+- compliant with [OpenSCAP](https://www.open-scap.org/) (PCI-DSS/C2S/CIS)
-- is based on a minimal [RHEL7](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) and [CentOS 7](https://www.centos.org/) installations
+- based on a minimal [RHEL7](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) and [CentOS 7](https://www.centos.org/) installations
-- it does not exhaust everything about Linux hardening
+- does not exhaust everything about Linux hardening
+- include a lot of security tips from the PCI-DSS/C2S/CIS
-- it also contains non-related rules with PCI-DSS
+- contains also non-related rules with PCI-DSS/C2S/CIS
 - some hardening rules/descriptions can be done better
 - you can think of it also as a checklist